BlueDrink9/Univisal/README.md

 Will keep trying with different priorities, maybe other communication methods for a bit, then change langs.

+Try UDP instead of TCP?

+Try subprocess with writable stdin?

 # Plan

 ## Sending and receiving keys/OS interaction handled by separate programs